guledali/show-movies-list/README.md

 Should display all comedy movies in row, it's possible to scroll and filter out movies by sending the input as searchterm in the search query.

-I have used Astro but hydrated with interactivity with react components
+I have used Astro but hydrated with interactivity with client-side react components

 You need to make .env file in the root of the project